FChia11/gradstudent/content/post/francesca_phillips/index.md

 - AU, CA, UK
 title: "Francesca S. Phillips, AU1643309B"
 ---
-On August 23, 1910, Francesca Sarah Phillips, resident of Glenworth Valley, north-east of Sidney, was awarded a patent for developing a portable book stand, designed to be fastened to a block.
+On August 23, 1910, Francesca Sarah Phillips, a resident of Glenworth Valley, northeast of Sydney, was awarded a patent for developing a portable book stand designed to be fastened to a block.
 She sought protection in over three jurisdictions, including Australia, Canada, and the United Kingdom.

 Date of Application: 25 November 1909